MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/calling-add-people.md

 For additional actions, select the **More info** button.
 Additional actions include:

 - **Toggle incoming video**
-- **Share your screen**: Your screen will pop up as a video for the Dynamics 365 Remote Guides user.
+- **Share your screen**: Your screen will pop up as a video for the Dynamics 365 Guides user.
 - **Start video with blur**: For iOS only, useful if you have sensitive information behind you or want to protect the privacy of colleagues who are behind you.
 - **Insert file**: Share a file.